-The MED is a 30-41 semester-hour degree offered during summers, evenings and weekends.
-The program has three components: core, strands, and electives.
+The MED is a 24-30 semester-hour degree offered during summers, evenings and weekends.
+The program has two components: core and strands.
 The number of semester hours varies with the strand a student chooses to follow (please see description below).